AlanMelendez/AlanMelendez/README.md

 ### ¡Welcome to my account of GitHub! 👋

-¡Hola!
-Soy Alan Melendez, un desarrollador fullstack apasionado por crear soluciones innovadoras y robustas utilizando una variedad de tecnologías.
-Con experiencia en el desarrollo de aplicaciones web y móviles, me especializo en la creación de experiencias de usuario excepcionales desde el frontend hasta el backend.
+Hi!
+I'm Alan Melendez 🇲🇽🌮, a fullstack developer passionate about creating innovative and robust solutions using a variety of technologies.
+With a background in web and mobile application development, I specialize in creating exceptional user experiences from frontend to backend.

 ### About Me

-- 💻 Actualmente trabajo como desarrollador fullstack, utilizando una combinación de tecnologías para llevar a cabo proyectos emocionantes.
+- 💻 I currently work as a fullstack developer, using a combination of technologies to bring exciting projects to fruition.
-- 🚀 Me encanta trabajar con las últimas herramientas y tecnologías.
-Mi stack tecnológico incluye:
+- 🚀 I love working with the latest tools and technologies.
+My technology stack includes:
   - **Frontend:** Angular, JavaScript (TypeScript), HTML, CSS, Vue.js
-  - **Backend:** C#, PHP (Laravel), NestJS(node)
+  - Backend:** C#, PHP (Laravel), NestJS(node)
-  - **Bases de Datos:** MySQL, MongoDB
+  - Databases:** MySQL, MongoDB
-  - **Móvil:** Flutter (Dart) , Ionic (Angular/TypeScript)
+  - Mobile:** Flutter (Dart) , Ionic (Angular/TypeScript)
-  - **Herramientas:** Docker, Postman, Git (Github)
+  - **Tools:** Docker, Postman, Git (Github)
-- 🌱 Siempre estoy aprendiendo y explorando nuevos lenguajes y tecnologías.
-Estoy dispuesto a sumergirme en cualquier tecnología que se adapte mejor a los requisitos del proyecto.
+- 🌱 I am always learning and exploring new languages and technologies.
+I am willing to dive into any technology that best suits the project requirements.

 ### Proyectos Destacados

-Aquí hay una muestra de algunos de mis proyectos destacados:
+Here is a sample of some of my featured projects:

 - [BDK-REST (PR)](https://cw.bdkrest.com/login) - [Demo](https://github.com/AlanMelendez/admin-template-restaurant-Angular17): The BDKREST Web Concentrator is the essential solution for restaurants looking for dynamic, real-time control of their business.
 With various functions and remote access, this module provides a competitive advantage in restaurant management and supervision.
 From monitoring sales to managing inventories and viewing table availability, the Web Hub gives full control to the owner, facilitating an agile and successful operation.